Old Town San Diego Real Estate Guide

 What makes Old Town different from nearby central San Diego neighborhoods?

-Old Town has a distinct mix of historic identity, visitor activity, transit access, older residential pockets, and quick routes to Downtown, Mission Hills, Mission Valley, Point Loma, and the airport.
-Buyers should evaluate the exact block because the feel can change quickly.
+The distinct mix: historic identity, visitor activity, transit access, older residential streets, and quick drives to Downtown, Mission Hills, Mission Valley, Point Loma, and the airport — with the exact block deciding, because the feel changes fast here.

 Is Old Town a good fit for buyers who want walkability?